j-rosas/mdef/docs/seminars/03-Biology Zero.md

 Tools
 Grow reproduce

-"Anything that have a piece of information that can perpetueate itdelf is alive"
+"Anything that have a piece of information that can perpetueate its elf is alive"

-Quantum mechanics

-Chemistry

-Bio Chemistry

-Molecular Biology

-Micro Biology

-Celular Biology

-Physiology

-Synthetic Biology
+Quantum mechanics/Chemistry/Bio Chemistry/Molecular Biology/Micro Biology/Celular Biology/Physiology
+/Synthetic Biology.

 "You can blame yourself if you conntinue doing bad things that you didnt knew that where bad before"